-The subject parcel contains mapped hydric soils (Valkaria sand) as shown on the USDA Soil Conservation Service Soils Survey map; an indicator that wetlands may be present on the property.
+The subject parcel contains mapped NWI and SJRWMD wetlands, and hydric soils (Anclote sand and Terra Ceia Muck-frequently flooded) as shown on the NWI Wetlands, SJRWMD Florida Land Use & Cover Codes and USDA Soil Conservation Service Soils Survey maps, respectively; indicators that wetlands may be present on the property.
 A wetland delineation will be required prior to any land clearing activities or building permit application submittal.
 Per Section 62-3694(c)(2), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres unless strict application of this policy renders a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
 The preceding limitation of one dwelling unit per five (5) acres within wetlands may be applied as a maximum percentage limiting wetland impacts to not more than 1.8% of the total property.
 Any permitted wetland impacts must meet the requirements of Sections 62-3694(e), including avoidance of impacts, and will require mitigation in accordance with 62-3696.